proophsoftware/event-machine-docs/docs/api/aggregates/functional_flavour.md

 ```

 {.alert .alert-info}
-**Wrap UP:** Aggregates in Event Machine are composed of pure functions and immutable state.
+**Wrap UP:** Aggregates in Event Machine are composed of pure functions and immutable state (when using Prototyping or Functional Flavour).
 Command Processing Descriptions tell Event Machine how the pieces fit
 together.
 This reduces boilerpate code and we can focus on the domain and avoid silly bugs that interrupt our model exploration.

 In the next chapter you'll learn how immutable value objects can be generated quickly.